-It is widely documented that the heel is the second most common site for pressure injuries.
+It’s widely documented that the heel is the second most common site for pressure injuries.
 A prevalence study conducted over a 16-year period revealed that heel ulcers accounted for 34% of all PIs in bedridden patients.
 And 41% of all deep tissue injuries also manifest on the heel.
-But, why?

-The wedge-like design of the heel shoulders a lot of pressure, particularly when patients are in bed.
-It is a big load on a small area.
+The wedge-like design of the heel handles a lot of pressure, particularly when patients are in bed.
+It’s a big load on a small area.
 The skin covering the calcaneus (heel) bone is only 3.8 mm thick.
-That is about the thickness of a cracker and only 0.46 mm of this skin is the epidermis.
+That’s about the thickness of a cracker, and only 0.46 mm of this skin is the epidermis.
 But the subcutaneous tissue isn’t much better.
-It is thick, firm and fibrous with little padding.
+It’s thick, firm, and fibrous, with little padding.
 All in all, it’s a recipe for disaster among those at risk.

-Treatment for diabetic-related foot injuries, such as heel offloading, casting, specialty dressings and at times debridement, typically require face-to-face interactions, and foot problems are the most common cause of hospital admissions for people living with diabetes.
-However, when COVID shut down the outpatient clinics and overloaded hospitals, patients were left without a lot of options.
+Treatments for diabetic-related foot injuries — such as heel offloading, casting, specialty dressings, and at times debridement — typically require face-to-face interactions.
+And foot problems are the most common cause of hospital admissions for people living with diabetes.
+But when COVID shut down the outpatient clinics and overloaded hospitals, patients were left without a lot of options.
 Less than 10% of patients with foot ulcers were able to visit a wound clinic amidst the lockdown.
-But the problems did not just go away!
+But their problems didn’t just go away!

-Proper heel offloading is paramount in the prevention of heel ulcers and sometimes, pillows just won’t cut it.
-Lower extremity devices have come a long way and today do more than just cushion the foot.
+Proper heel offloading is paramount in the prevention of heel ulcers, and more often than not, pillows just won’t cut it.
+Advanced lower extremity devices used today do more than just cushion the foot.
 At the very least, the boot needs to safely and effectively offload the pressure on the patient’s heel.
 But it shouldn’t stop there.